Extensions, Incompletes, & Lapsed Time Rule

 - All other degree and certificate programs: 3 incompletes allowed

 After the maximum number of incompletes has been reached, a fail is recorded for all courses where work is not completed on time.
-Any student who has earned an I/F (Incomplete/F) must submit final coursework within six months in order to change her/his grade.
+Any student who has earned an I/F (Incomplete/F) must then file an appeal according to the Academic Disputes Policy within the stipulated time frame in that policy.
 Petition to Take an Incomplete forms are also available in front of Holbrook 135, or you may obtain one online by clicking the link for the form above.
 For Summer Session, students must complete all course requirements by the instructor’s deadline.
 CEU students are not eligible for extensions.